-Division of Student Affairs > Support Services > Health & Wellness > Alcohol & Substance Misuse Prevention > Opioids
+Division of Student Affairs > Student Services > Health & Wellness > Alcohol & Substance Misuse Prevention > Opioids

 Narcan, a brand of Naloxone, is a prefilled, needle-free device used to reverse the effect of an opioid overdose.
 Naloxone is an opioid antagonist and can bind to opioid receptors to reverse and block the effects of opioids.